sujithjay/sujithjay.github.io/notes/Order-without-Design.md

   - x1, where urban land price meets agricultural land prices
   - x2, where urban land price meets agricultural land price + cost of infrastructure
 - In the range between x2 to x1, informal development occurs.
 The cause of informal development is the same in developed and developing economies: poorly conceived land use regulations that do not take into account the income of poor households.

+## Chapter 5 - Mobility
+- Mobility is the ability to choose among jobs and amenities offered in a city with commute time < 1 hour.
+- Commuting (for work) forms a small fraction (14%-19%) of trips, yet provide maximum economic viability to the city.
+Hence, it is used as a proxy for mobility.
+- Increasing population density decreases distance between any A & B points in the city, but need not reduce commute times.
+It can also increase congestion.
+Commuting time depends also on transport mode, transport speed, area under roads, etc.
+- The objective of urban transport is to increase mobility to maximise the effective size of labour markets.
+Congestion and pollution are constraints to it (but they are not the objectives).
+- Promoting the constraints of reducing congestion and pollution to the objective makes planners to fragment the city's labour market into sectors where jobs and housing are matched (i.e. a resident of a sector works in the same sector).
+However, such fragmentation does not decrease average trip-length because:
+  - all workers in a household cannot not find employment in the same neighbourhood.
+  - when a worker changes employment, they do not change residence since moving homes has a high transaction cost.
+  - proximity to work is not the only consideration when choosing a residence.